-Emil Tedeschi, the founder of Tedeschi Winery, Emil Tedeschi re-planted his current vineyard in 1974 and then moved to Hawaii and started Hawaii’s most famous winery called Maui’s Winery at Ulupalakua Ranch.
+Emil Tedeschi, the founder of Tedeschi Winery re-planted his current vineyard in 1974 and then moved to Hawaii and co-founded Hawaii’s most famous winery called Maui’s Winery at Ulupalakua Ranch.
 In 1992 he moved back to the Napa area and took jobs at well-known wineries including Grgich Hills, Cain, and Mondavi.
-After many years of winemaking and involvement in the wine industry he was able to release his own Napa Cabernet.
+After many years of wine making and involvement in the wine industry he released his own Napa Cabernet.

 The wine is very Bordeaux in style in that the grapes are picked at lower brix, the alcohol is lower and it is refreshingly not the huge fruit driven Cabernet’s that you can commonly find in the Napa area.
 This is a wine that shows best when paired with food.

-Tedeschi’s Cabernets typically see 36 months in oak which is longer than many wineries, but the wines are not oak driven by any means.
+Tedeschi’s Cabernets often see 36 months in oak which is longer than many wineries, but the wines are not oak driven by any means.
 The reason for this is his barrel program incorporates mostly neutral French Oak and some American oak.
-In this regards, the focus of the winemaking is to show the pure expression of the actual vineyard.
+In this regards, the focus of the wine making is to show the pure expression of the actual vineyard.
 In addition these wines are not fined before bottling.
 The winery is the oldest active bonded winery within the city of Calistoga.

 The 2004 wine is ruby color in the glass.
 The bouquet is elegant and shows more red fruit aromas than dark fruit including raspberry and red currant.
 The aromas also hint of rose petal and graphite.
 The entry is lean with a medium to full bodied palate.
 This is a balanced wine throughout with a nice touch of tartness – including plum and cranberry.
 There are slightly spicy notes of oak as well as a smokiness towards the finish.
 Dusty tannins complete this clean and pleasing finish.
 The Tedeschi Vineyard has great natural acidity which helps make this an excellent food wine.
 Today, it is somewhat rare to have a Napa Cabernet Sauvignon under 14% alcohol and this wine is at 13.5%

-This is about as boutique a winery that you can find in Napa with their total production hovering around 600 cases each year.
-As of press time they do not currently distribute outside of Northern California however they will ship to a variety of states.
+At the time of our most recent update, they do not currently distribute outside of Northern California however they will ship to a variety of states.
 You can often find their wine locally at Dean & Deluca in St. Helena, Cal Mart in Calistoga.